 Ridge became involved with grenache quite by accident when, in 1972, we first harvested the vines on the eastern hills of Lytton Springs.
 Though we didn’t know it then, one of the hills—planted in 1902—had a high percentage of grenache, interplanted with small amounts of zinfandel and petite sirah.
 We purchased the eastern vineyards in 1991, and identified the varietal percentages in each parcel; in 1992, those old mixed vines produced our first Grenache/Zinfandel.
 Ridge bought Lytton Springs’ western vineyards in 1995, acquiring a mixed grenache block planted in 1963 and a grenache-only block planted in 1991.
 With this amount—and quality—to select from, in most years we can now make a wine dominated by the varietal.

 Bloom: Early May

 Fermentation: No inoculation.
 Natural primary and secondary.
-Pressed at nine days.
-Press wine from each fermenter was held out of the free run.
+Pressed at thirteen days.
+Each fermentor’s press wine was held out.

 View this wine on CellarTracker